danielss0n/json_creator/README.md

 # json_creator
 Application for create jsons out of string lists;

 Remove the spaces and numbers;

 Create json file;

+Instructions: Put the data in the config.js and run Node index.js

 -
 example:
 -
 dataConfig = {

     column: "Name",

     data:

     //all the data go inside this template string

     `

     1	Miguel	1	Sophia
     2	Davi	2	Alice
     3	Arthur	3	Julia